Last updated: August 14, 2026

 4: Store Properly

-- Store in the refrigerator for up to 5 days or freeze in portions for longer storage.
+- Transfer the puree to an airtight container and refrigerate, or freeze it in portions for longer storage.

 Blackberry Puree